msherry/nose-cprof/README.md

                       Output file name; default "stats.dat" --cprofile-stats-erase
                       Erase previously-collected profiling statistics before
                       run.
-Without this options, new profiling stats will be merged with prior content of the output file.
+Without this option, new profiling stats will be merged with the prior contents of the output file.
 ```